IF YOU’RE CONSIDERING THERAPY, IT’S NATURAL TO HAVE QUESTIONS

 • Absolutely.
 As long as you are showing up and bringing your earnest attention with you, online therapy offers the same depth of connection and personal progress as in-person sessions.
 With the added flexibility of meeting from your own space, it removes travel barriers to make consistent, meaningful work more accessible and sustainable.

-• I am currently not accepting any new in-person clients for the time being.
-Sessions are online only.
+• Amanda is currently not accepting new in-person clients for the time being.

 • Therapy is highly individual.
 Some people come in with a specific goal that can be obtained quickly with the support of a therapist.
 Other’s prefer the benefit of therapy in a more long-term capacity to explore deeper patterns and sustained growth.
 What works for you will be discussed during our consultation call and onwards during sessions.
 We’ll check in regularly to ensure you’re getting what you need from the process.